MIDS-scaling-up/v3/week06/hw/README.md

 For part 2, you'll need to submit:
 - The base model you used
 - A description of your data set
-- How long your trained your model for and what your final accuracy was
+- How long your trained your model, how many epochs you specified, and the batch size.
 - Native Pytorch baseline
 - TensorRT performance numbers